DMAT: An End-to-End Framework for Joint Atmospheric Turbulence Mitigation and Object Detection: Introduction

 In this paper, we introduce a novel method that leverages 3D deformable convolutions and Structured State Space sequence (S4) models, known as Mamba.
-This approach addresses spatial displacement across the temporal domain, mitigates distortions such as blur, and enhances contrast.
+We chose Mamba for its efficiency and ability to model long-range dependencies, and compared to 3D transformers, it yields better PSNR and mAP with fewer parameters as reported in \cite{hill2025deep}.
+Our DMAT addresses spatial displacement across the temporal domain, mitigates distortions such as blur, and enhances contrast.
 It is specifically designed to restore images affected by atmospheric turbulence and subsequently feed them into an object detector, which outputs object locations and classifications.
 Our joint framework is trained end-to-end with carefully designed loss functions, enabling the high-level features from the object detector and the low-level features from the turbulence mitigator to mutually enhance each other, resulting in significant improvements in both visual quality and object detection accuracy.

 The main contributions of this paper are summarized as follows. \begin{itemize} \item A first end-to-end architecture for joint AT mitigation and object detection.
-We refer to this combined architecture as DMAT (Detection and Mitigation of Atmospheric Turbulence). \item A new optimized set of synthetic turbulent videos based on subsets of the COCO dataset. \item Benchmarking the end-to-end system (DMAT) against a range of individually applied mitigation and detection systems. \end{itemize}
+We refer to this combined architecture as DMAT (Detection and Mitigation of Atmospheric Turbulence). \item A new optimized sets of synthetic turbulent videos based on subsets of the COCO and GOT-10k datasets. \item Benchmarking the end-to-end system (DMAT) against a range of individually applied mitigation and detection systems. \end{itemize}